 Age of majority: The age at which an individual can create a power of attorney document or a will.
 The age of majority is 18 in Alberta, Saskatchewan, Manitoba, Ontario, PEI, and Quebec.
 The age of majority is 19 in BC, New Brunswick, Newfoundland and Labrador, Nova Scotia, and all three territories.
 Note that in BC, one can make a will at 16 even though the age of majority is 19, and in Newfoundland one can make a will at 17 even though the age of majority is 19.

 Attorney: Someone you trust with the authority to make decisions on your behalf about your property, finances, personal life, and medical care in the event of an emergency, should you become incapacitated and be unable to make those decisions for yourself.
 Also called an Agent or Representative in some provinces.

 Assets: Tangible or intangible items of value owned by the Testator.
 For example: property, vehicles, cash, bank accounts, investments, and patents.

 Beneficiary: An individual whom you assign within your will to receive your property or assets after you pass away.

-Codocil: A legal document that amends specific terms outlined in a will in an effort to keep it up-to-date.
-For example, adding a new child to your Will after giving birth.
+Codicil: A legal document that supplements, explains or modifies a will in an effort to keep it up-to-date.
+For example, adding a new child to your will after giving birth.
+A codicil may be a formal document or it may be a holograph (handwritten), as long as the codicil is in the same type as the will.
 Online will creation platforms like Willful do not require a codicil to make updates to a will.
-If you make updates using an online will creation platform, be sure to print and follow the signing and witnessing instructions again to make the Will legally-valid.
+If you make updates using an online will creation platform, be sure to print and follow the signing and witnessing instructions again to make the will legally-valid.

 Contest: A formal objection to the validity of a will or to dispute the terms outlined in a will.